Phase I environmental site assessment: International context

 In Japan, with the passage of the 2003 Soil Contamination Countermeasures Law, there is a strong movement to conduct Phase I studies more routinely.
 At least one jurisdiction in Canada (Ontario) now requires the completion of a Phase I prior to the transfer of some types of industrial properties.
 Some parts of Europe began to conduct Phase I studies on selected properties in the 1990s, but still lack the comprehensive attention given to virtually all major real estate transactions in the USA.

 In the United Kingdom contaminated land regulation is outlined in the Environment Act 1995.
 The Environment Agency of England and Wales have produced a set of guidance; CLEA a standardized approach to the assessment of land contamination.
 A Phase 1 Desktop Study is often required in support of a planning application.
-In the UK these reports must be assembled by a "competent person".
+These reports must be assembled by a "competent person".

 Other environmental site assessment types

 There are several other report types that have some resemblance in name or degree of detail to the Phase I Environmental Site Assessment:

 Phase II Environmental Site Assessment is an "intrusive" investigation which collects original samples of soil, groundwater or building materials to analyze for quantitative values of various contaminants.
 This investigation is normally undertaken when a Phase I ESA determines a likelihood of site contamination.
 The most frequent substances tested are petroleum hydrocarbons, heavy metals, pesticides, solvents, asbestos and mold.

 Phase III Environmental Site Assessment is an investigation involving remediation of a site.
 Phase III investigations aim to delineate the physical extent of contamination based on recommendations made in Phase II assessments.
 Phase III investigations may involve intensive testing, sampling, and monitoring, "fate and transport" studies and other modeling, and the design of feasibility studies for remediation and remedial plans.
 This study normally involves assessment of alternative cleanup methods, costs and logistics.
 The associated reportage details the steps taken to perform site cleanup and the follow-up monitoring for residual contaminants.

 Limited Phase I Environmental Site Assessment is a truncated Phase I ESA, normally omitting one or more work segments such as the site visit or certain of the file searches.
 When the field visit component is deleted the study is sometimes called a Transaction Screen.

 Environmental Assessment has little to do with the subject of hazardous substance liability, but rather is a study preliminary to an Environmental Impact Statement, which identifies environmental impacts of a land development action and analyzes a broad set of parameters including biodiversity, environmental noise, water pollution, air pollution, traffic, geotechnical risks, visual impacts, public safety issues and also hazardous substance issues.